cee8/Chris-Beaudoin/README.md

 ### 👋 Hi there
 ---
 My name is Chris Beaudoin
-- I am a computerscience student from Connecticut now attending Loyola Marymount University in Los Angeles
+- I am a Computer Science major from Connecticut now attending Loyola Marymount University in Los Angeles
 - I am interested in all kinds of computer and enviornmental related work 🪴
 - I am deeply passionate in acquiring new knowledge and skills